- Cognition in Food: The legacy of EP Köster

 Sensory and Culinary Innovations for Health, Sustainability and Deliciousness

-Organizers: Dr. Agnes Giboreau, Research Center Institut Paul Bocuse (FR), Dr. Laura Vazquez, Basque Culinary Center (ES) and Prof. Jean-Xavier Guinard, University of California, Davis (USA)
+Organizers: Dr. Agnes Giboreau, Institut Lyfe Research & Innovation (ex-Institut Paul Bocuse) (FR), Dr. Laura Vazquez-Araújo, BCC Innovation, Basque Culinary Center (ES) and Prof. Jean-Xavier Guinard, University of California Davis (USA)

-- Chef Nais Pirollet, leader of the France team at the last Bocuse d’Or gastronomic competition and winner of the “Feed the Kids” contest will illustrate the deliciousness piece with the culinary approach.
+- Invited speaker Nais Pirollet, Leader of the France team at the last Bocuse d’Or gastronomic competition and winner of the “Feed the Kids” culinary contest, will illustrate the deliciousness piece with the culinary approach.

-The remainder of the workshop will be an open forum for participants in the audience to share their own strategies, engage in a questions-and-answers discussion with the organizers, presenters and fellow workshop participants, and delineate objectives for future research in this space.
+The audience will share their own experience of successes and challenges thanks to a real-time on-line chat.
+The concluding discussions with speakers and participant wrap-up of the workshop will be an open forum for the audience to share their own strategies, engage in a discussion with the organizers, presenters, and participants, and delineate objectives for future research.